Caber-Systems/.github/profile/README.md

 ## Demo Caber CA/CO
-A self-service live demo of Caber CA/CO is available at https://caber.com.
+A self-service live demo of Caber CA/CO is available.
+Go to https://caber.com and click 'Try Demo' at the top.

 You can also see video walkthrough of the demo at https://vimeo.com/923537694?share=copy